OkayHughes/open-lab-notebook/src/posts/DA_HOMME/debugging_restart.md

 The section on normal and shear stress in the [Cauchy stress tensor wikipedia page](https://en.wikipedia.org/wiki/Cauchy_stress_tensor#Normal_and_shear_stresses) will be helpful for defining this.

+## bigger picture:

+I'm not entirely sure that laplacian is the right tool to use here, as it seems to me it would be an artificial source/sink of moisture.
+That seems pretty undesirable to have within the dycore.
+ If you're looking to penalize diffusion of moisture against topographic gradients, my first thought would be to identify the source of that diffusion and eliminate it, rather than make an ad hoc tool to cancel it out.
+You could also introduce artificial flow into the wind that's used by tracer advection to counteract it, which I think would cause minor thermodynamic inconsistency.